jasquier/GameOfFifteen/README.md

 # GameOfFifteen

-An implementation of the handheld game of fifteen.
+An implementation of the handheld game of fifteen!